-- I. Requirements for Admission to Professional Internship - A. Prerequisite course work - 1.
-A minimum of 100 hours completed, including the professional courses or their equivalents as determined by the student's advisor. - 2.
+- I. Requirements for admission to Professional Internship - A. Prerequisite course work - A minimum of 100 hours completed, including the professional courses or their equivalents as determined by the student's advisor. - 2.
 Students who are completing certification programs must meet all prerequisites and may enroll in Professional Internship during the last two semesters of the program. - B. Scholarship - 1.
-The student must have a minimum overall grade point average of 2.5 (on a 4.0 scale) on all work taken prior to admission to the professional internship. - 2.
-The secondary student must have a minimum grade point average of 2.5 (on a 4.0 scale) in his or her major teaching field with no grade less than a C accepted. - 3.
-The student must have a minimum grade point average of 2.5 (on a 4.0 scale) in education courses with no grade less than a C accepted. - C. Test Score relate effectively to others as well as to demonstrate academic competence.
-Because of the special nature of this program, the faculty reserves the right to recommend to the department head and the dean the exclusion of students from the internship based on criteria other than scholarship.
+The student must have a minimum overall grade point average of 2.5 (on a 4.0 scale) on all course work on program plan of study prior to admission to the professional internship. - 2.
+The student must have a minimum grade point average of 2.5 (on a 4.0 scale) in his or her major teaching field with no grade less than a C accepted. - 3.
+The student must have a minimum grade point average of 2.5 (on a 4.0 scale) in education courses with no grade less than a C accepted. - C. Alabama Prospective Teacher Test (APTT) The student must pass three sections (Reading for Information, Applied Mathematics and Writing) of the APTT prior to enrolling in Professional Internship. - D. Praxis II Content Knowledge Test The student must pass the appropriate Praxis II test before an internship grade will be assigned. - E. Additional considerations - 1.
+Teaching is a specialized profession that requires the ability to relate effectively to others as well as demonstrate academic competence.
+Because of the special nature of this program, the faculty reserves the right to recommend to the department head